gaelxxl34/Shoesly/README.md

   <li>Complete admin system for managing operations and viewing orders.</li>
 </ul>

+### Possible Enhancement

+- **Push Notifications:**
+Add push notifications to keep users informed about their order status, promotional offers, and new product arrivals.
+This can be implemented using Firebase Cloud Messaging (FCM) to ensure real-time updates and increased user engagement.

+- **Wishlist Feature:**
+Introduce a wishlist feature that allows users to save products they are interested in for future purchases.
+This will enhance user experience by enabling them to quickly access their desired items without searching again.

+- **Product Search Functionality:**
+Implement a robust search functionality that allows users to search for products by name, category, or brand.
+This will make it easier for users to find specific products and improve overall user satisfaction.

+- **Dark Mode:**
+Add a dark mode option to the application, allowing users to switch between light and dark themes.
+This will improve usability, especially in low-light conditions, and cater to user preferences for different visual experiences.

 ### Conclusion
 This project demonstrates my ability to integrate multiple features and maintain high code quality while ensuring a seamless user experience.
 The additional features enhance the overall functionality and usability of the application.
 I have successfully implemented all required functionalities and added extra features to improve the user experience and administrative capabilities.